unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 ### Summary

-I think that the provider should behave as if there is no fallback of any kind, vertical or horizontal.
+The provider should behave as if there is no fallback of any kind, vertical or horizontal.

 The implementer is free to decide if some form of fallback can save some data, and decide where to resolve it.